ChristopheBouriel/SharePlace-Evo-Docker/README.md

 	That will start again where the process was at, and terminate it.
 	*This is likely a problem of timeout because my machine is not really powerfull... but maybe yours too.*

-3. Then, just go to localhost:4210 in your browser and try the app – maybe you'll have to wait for a while until the server mabage to connect with the database.
+3. Then, just go to **localhost:4210** in your browser and try the app – maybe you'll have to wait for a while until the server manage to connect with the database.

 	If you don't want to create a profile, you can log in with this one :
 	* Username --> Userix